Canadian Police Entrance Exams (Guide)

 Formats vary, but the core competencies are consistent with RCMP and OACP standards.

-What Skills Do Canadian Police Exams Measure?
+What Skills Do Canadian Police Entrance Exams Measure?

 Preparing for the Canadian police entrance exam requires understanding how each test format works and developing strong reasoning and writing skills all agencies, you will be tested on: